kw-andy/ssh-srv/README.md

 * ag is for an interactive session with ssh.
 It can used any tools that are interactive lile with ftp or sftp

-# The aim is to build a bastion host with prerecorder settings
+# The aim is to build a bastion host with prerecorded settings (WIP)